Windows Subsystem for Linux 2: The Complete Guide for Windows 10 & 11

 Set a Default Linux Distribution

-When you have multiple Linux distributions installed, one must be set as the default.
-It will be used when
+One Linux distribution must be set as the default when you have more than one installed.
+This will be used when

 wsl is entered in a Windows Powershell terminal.

-To set the default distro, list your installations:
+To set the default distro, list your Linux installations:

 and set a default with: